Ontario College Diploma

-Below are admission requirements and/or forms that have to be completed BEFORE the start of the semester or the date specified.
+Below are admission requirements and/or forms that have to be completed before start of the semester or the date specified.

 Practical Nursing is a five level (63 week) program leading to an Ontario college diploma in Practical Nursing.
 Northern College’s Practical Nursing program has received a CATEGORY 1 PROGRAM APPROVAL from the College of Nurses of Ontario.
 Northern College is a member of the Northern Partners in Practical Nursing Education (NPPNE).
 Northern College delivers the current diploma program standards that meet the requirements of the Regulatory Exam – Practical Nurse (REx-PN).

 Graduates may find employment opportunities in acute/long term care centers (hospitals), community agencies, industry, prisons, mental health services, and doctors’ offices.